• Home

 John Hindmarsh Environmental Trust Fund

 The Maitland Conservation Foundation administers the John Hindmarsh Environmental Trust Fund.
 The Trust Fund was created in 1996 to honour John’s contributions to environmental conservation and to continue the projects that were so special to him.
 John reforested marginal lands, implemented soil and water conservation techniques on his farm and was instrumental in the preservation of Naftel’s Creek and the Saratoga Swamp.
 He believed strongly in teaching others about the importance of our natural environment.
-Over the past 24 years the Trust Fund has built on John’s legacy by supporting a variety of conservation initiatives, often focusing on projects with strong community education components.
+Over the past 27 years the Trust Fund has built on John’s legacy by supporting a variety of conservation initiatives.

 The Trust Fund is administered by a volunteer Board of Directors: